surveysolutions/docs/content/interviewer/app/map-dashboard/index.md

 - zoom to extent of the map;
 - show current location marker (may take time to determine position).

-5. Assignment marker - blue diamond.
+5. Assignment marker - yellow diamond.

 6. Current location marker - blue circle with arrow.